How to Get Started with Email Automation

 In this message, you should thank your new customer and offer them a related product.

-Subject line: You bought my guide!
+Subject line: Thanks for buying my guide!
 Here’s another resource you might like.

 Thanks so much for purchasing The Best Email Marketing Guide Ever.
 I can’t wait to hear how you put the tips to work for your business.